AppsFlyerSDK/appsflyer-react-native-plugin/Docs/DeepLink.md

 1. User clicks the OneLink short URL.
 2. The iOS Universal Links/ Android App Links (for deep linking) or the deferred deep link, trigger the SDK.
-3. The SDK triggers the didResolveDeepLink method, and passes the deep link result object to the user.
+3. The SDK triggers the onDeepLink listener, and passes the deep link result object to the user.
-4. The OnDeepLinkReceived method uses the deep link result object that includes the deep_link_value and other parameters to create the personalized experience for the users, which is the main goal of OneLink.
+4. The onDeepLink listener uses the deep link result object that includes the deep_link_value and other parameters to create the personalized experience for the users, which is the main goal of OneLink.

 > Check out the Unified Deep Linking docs for [Android](https://dev.appsflyer.com/docs/android-unified-deep-linking) and [iOS](https://dev.appsflyer.com/docs/ios-unified-deep-linking).